Choppy audio or video during a call can be due to several reasons. Here are a few tips to improve video quality:

 If there are many people using the same WiFi router, the wireless network can get overburdened with traffic and cause quality issues.
 Use an ethernet cable to connect directly to your network.

-If you or your patient have several software programs running in the background, the computer will have a hard time processing the video.
-To free up computer power for the video video, restart your computer or device.
+If you or your patient have several software programs or multiple browser tabs running in the background during a call, your computer will have a hard time processing the video.
+Quit unnecessary apps & browser tabs during a call, and that should help improve stability.

 Don't use old or slow computers

 Real-time video requires significant computer processing power.
 If you have an old, slow, or cheap computer or device, it will have a hard time processing the video, resulting in choppiness.